 An antiviral medicine is most useful when started in the early stages of shingles (within 72 hours of the rash appearing).
-However, in some cases your doctor may still advise an antiviral medicine even if the rash is more than 72 hours old - particularly in elderly people with severe shingles, or if shingles affects an eye.
+However, in some cases your doctor may still advise you have an antiviral medicine even if the rash is more than 72 hours old - particularly in elderly people with severe shingles, or if shingles affects an eye.

 Antiviral medicines are not advised routinely for everybody with shingles.
-For example, young adults and children who develop shingles on their tummy (abdomen) very often have mild symptoms and have a low risk of developing PHN.
+For example, young adults and children who develop shingles on their tummy (abdomen) very often have mild symptoms and have a low risk of developing complications.
 Therefore, in this situation an antiviral medicine is not necessary.
 Your doctor will advise if you should take an antiviral medicine.

 As a general rule, the following groups of people who develop shingles will normally be advised to take an antiviral medicine:

 - If you are over the age of 50.
-The older you are, the more risk there is of severe shingles or complications developing, and the more likely you are to benefit from treatment.
+The older you are, the more risk there is of severe shingles or complications developing and the more likely you are to benefit from treatment.

 - If you are of any age and have any of the following:

-- Shingles that affects the eye or ear
+- Shingles that affects the eye or ear.

-- Shingles that affects any parts of the body apart from the trunk (that is, shingles affecting an arm, leg, neck, or genital area)
+- Shingles that affects any parts of the body apart from the trunk (that is, shingles affecting an arm, leg, neck, or genital area).

-- Moderate or severe pain
+- Moderate or severe pain.

-- Moderate or severe rash
+- Moderate or severe rash.

 If prescribed, a course of an antiviral medicine normally lasts seven days.